humanitec-architecture/reference-architecture-aws/README.md

 3. Ensure you are logged in with `aws`.
 (Follow the [quickstart](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) if you aren't)

+4.
+   1. Login to Humanitec (your user needs to have the `Administrator` role on the Humanitec Organization)

+      ```shell
+      humctl login
+      ```

-4. Set the `HUMANITEC_TOKEN` environment variable to an appropriate Humanitec API token with the `Administrator` role on the Humanitec Organization.
+   2. Alternatively: Set the `HUMANITEC_TOKEN` environment variable to an appropriate Humanitec API token with the `Administrator` role on the Humanitec Organization.

    For example: